pingidentity/pingidentity-devops-getting-started/docs/how-to/migratingRootToUnprivileged.md

 - Build and commit a server profile from your current workload into a git repository, so that any configuration on the pods is maintained.
   - See the [Server Profile Structures](https://devops.pingidentity.com/reference/profileStructures/) page, and/or the product-specific guides for [PingFederate](https://devops.pingidentity.com/how-to/buildPingFederateProfile/) and [PingDirectory](https://devops.pingidentity.com/how-to/buildPingDirectoryProfile/)
 - For PingDirectory, export your user data to be imported into the new server(s).
 The basic DIT structure can be included in the server profile (in the `pd.profile/ldif/userRoot/` directory), but actual user data should be left out; the server profile should store configuration, not data.
 The actual user data can be saved elsewhere and manually imported after the new pods are started.
+  - The `export-ldif` command can be used to export user data, or a task can be scheduled via LDAP.
+The exported ldif file will be written to the pod filesystem.
+  - The `import-ldif` command can be used to import user data, or a task can be scheduled via LDAP.
+The file to be imported must exist on the pod filesystem for the import to run.

 ## Potential issues
 ### Persistent volumes